This website uses cookies to ensure you get the best experience on our website. Learn more

 A buffet lunch is offered after the morning activity.
 Most recently we had chicken kebabs, peppers stuffed with tasty couscous, lentil and feta salad, mangetout and sprout salad and fresh garden salad, followed by a cheese platter and fruit.

 Afternoon tea, just before the afternoon activity, usually includes a savoury snack and something sweet.
-During our visits we've enjoyed delicious cheese and herb scones, frittatas, tomato and cheese parcels and freshly baked cakes, along with iced tea and coffee, lime juice, tea and coffee.
+During our last visit we enjoyed a selection of homemade pizzas and a milk tart, along with iced tea and coffee, lime juice, tea and coffee.

 Dinner is announced upon returning from the afternoon activity.
 Each course is served to the table.
-On our last visit a delicious tomato soup was followed by lamb shanks, mashed potatoes, green beans, roasted butternut squash and spiced chickpeas.
+Our delicious tomato soup was followed by roasted chicken, roast potatoes, carrots and mangetouts.
 Dessert was a decadent chocolate mousse.

 Dining style